Red Hat Certified Specialist in Ansible Automation (EX407) Preparation Course

 About the Author

-This is some background on the author for this course, Stosh Oldham.
+Some background on the author for this course - Stosh Oldham.

 About the Ansible Automation Specialist Certification